Ignia/Style-Guide/SGML-Based Languages/HTML5.md

 - For an index of pages or comments, use an `<article>` element for each item; in this case, the `<article>` elements may be wrapped in a `<section>` element
 - At minimum, set ARIA `role` attributes on HTML5 semantic elements (e.g., `<header role="Header">`) (acknowledging the redundancy)
 - When no meaningful semantic tags are otherwise available, authors are *strongly encouraged* to decorate markup with [Schema.org](http://schema.org) types
+  - Prefer using [RDFa lite](http://rdfa.info/) syntax over [Microdata](http://www.w3.org/TR/microdata/) or [Microformats](http://microformats.org/); RDFa is extensible into other vocabularies, and is no more verbose than Microdata
 - Attempt to limit `<div>` elements for presentational requirements (e.g., changing positioning); otherwise, prefer semantic elements
 - Use [HTML5 Shim](https://github.com/aFarkas/html5shiv) to ensure backward compatibility with Internet Explorer